LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 # Presentation

 Stabilisation of an inverted pendulum is a common engineering challenge.
-Objective is to build an accessible pendulum platform (DIY[^DIY]]) for experiment various feedback control loop.
+Objective is to build a low cost DIY[^DIY] platform to test various feedback control loop.

-The hardware is described, the simulation model of the pendulum is presented and an LQR[^LQR] feedback control loop is tested.
+This document describe the hardware and the theoretical model of the pendulum.
+Simulation are presented with Simulink models and an LQR[^LQR] feedback control loop finaly stabilize the platform.

 <!-- test code -->